How to Study More Effectively – Top Methods for College

 Overall, Google Docs resembles a pared-down version of Word with immense portability, but without the hefty price tag.

 Workflowy is an interface from which to create notes, organize personal lists, plan events, write creatively, or even complete major research papers.
 According to the company blog, “WorkFlowy is a zoomable document that provides unprecedented flexibility in organizing your ideas.”

 Workflowy users create lists where bullets lead into other bullets.
-Multiple pages of information are woven together into one list housing linked layers of information.
-Such lists, with searchable points and the ability to tag key information, are much more complex than basic outlines.
+Multiple pages of information are woven together into one list that houses linked layers of information.
+With searchable points and the ability to tag key information, such lists are much more complex than basic outlines.

 Workflowy services include free, PRO, and Workflowy for Teams.
 Free users only get 1 list, but upgraded PRO accounts are available for $49/year.
 PRO users get unlimited lists, offline editing, and safeguards to back-up information while ensuring password safety.
 Team users receive package deals.

 The full desktop version comes with MSOffice 2013 or Microsoft 365, but free mobile/web versions are also available.
-Some reviewers feel these versions are not adequate standalones, however, with only the desktop version providing a worthwhile service.
-Still, OneNote is a multi-platform tool that works with the Internet, Windows, iPad or any type of mobile device.
+However, some reviewers feel these versions are not adequate standalone, with only the desktop version providing a worthwhile service.
+Still, OneNote is a multi-platform tool that works with the Internet, Windows, iPad, or any type of mobile device.

 Spiderscribe provides some indispensable services for visual learners, allowing them to create mind maps connecting various files, documents, images, websites, calendar events, and other functions.
 Launched in 2012, this flash-based brainstorming tool allows users to directly embed information from outside sources.
 Utilizing a cloud-based system, Spiderscribe maps may be shared and accessed anywhere.